humanalgorithm/java-play-products/developer_setup_guide.md

 ![Alt text](https://github.com/humanalgorithm/java-play-products/blob/master/developer_setup_guide/download_ant.png "Download Ant")

 + Download and unzip this file to your local machine.
-In this case I am extract Ant to the following location: C:\Program Files (x86)\Ant\apache-ant-1.10.5
+In this case I am extracting Ant to the following location: C:\Program Files (x86)\Ant\apache-ant-1.10.5

 + Go back to your environment variables under computer properties as you set in the Java step and now set an environment variable ANT_HOME and set it to the extract location of wherey you put apache ant.

 ![Alt text](https://github.com/humanalgorithm/java-play-products/blob/master/developer_setup_guide/ant_environment_variable.png "Ant Environment Variable")

++ Once you have added the ANT_HOME environment variable, add it to the end of your PATH variable like you did in the Java step.

 + Verify Ant command is working.
 If all went correctly  you will be able to open a command prompt and then type "ant"